whb224117/libdasm/README.md

 - Include "libdasm.c" and compile as usual.
 Remember to copy "libdasm.h" and "opcode_tables.h" in the same directory as they are included by the main c-file.

 - Include "libdasm.h" and compile with "libdasm.c" (and remember to copy also "opcode_tables.h").

 - Compile libdasm as library and link against it statically or dynamically, depending on the system and your needs.
-Win32 DLL and Unix static/dynamic libraries can be built with the supplied makefiles.
-See the file LIB.txt for more information.
+Win32 DLL and Unix static/dynamic libraries can be built with the supplied CMake files.

 - Compile pydasm and use libdasm as a python module (see directory "pydasm" for more information).

 - Compile rbdasm and use libdasm as a ruby module (see directory "rbdasm" for more information).